Why Grown Men Should Cry

 So even if you are feeling hurt or sad or ashamed, it is displayed to the world through anger or power.

 This could take the form of verbal or physical aggression, or through behaving coldly, withdrawing or being controlling.

 Or these feelings may be temporarily numbed through alcohol, overworking, overeating, gambling or substance abuse.

-So today on International Men’s Day, maybe we should shed a collective tear for the pain and suffering that has been caused by the stigma that crying is weak or unmasculine.
+So this week in International Men’s Health week, maybe we should shed a collective tear for the pain and suffering that has been caused by the stigma that crying is weak or unmasculine.